 This is an example of how reliable solar powered systems can be and how affordable it’s now.

-Due to its massive potential, sooner or later everybody will be relying on solar power.
+Due to its massive potential, sooner or later most households will be relying on some form of solar power.
+Battery storage capacity and affordability are rising in tandem with advancements in panel technology, which means power can be tapped anywhere, anytime.

-Unlike many other energy sources, solar power isn’t going to run out anytime soon.
+Unlike many other energy sources, solar power is not going to run out anytime soon.
+The sun will still be around long after humans have used up every other resource on the planet.